jstewmc/rtf/README.md

 * Bullets and numbering
 * And much more!

+If this library encounters a control word or control symbol it doesn't support, it'll create a generic control word or control symbol element, `Element\Control\Word` or `Element\Control\Symbol`, respectively.

 ### Style

 The RTF specification lumps an element's style into one huge "group state".
 I didn't think that was a good idea.
 So, I created an element's style, like an HTML element's style, and document-, section-, paragraph-, and character-states.